 Loving yourself requires self-discipline every day.
 It requires saying “No” to the little self-destructive choices that most people rationalize.
 It’s choosing to exercise and to eat decently and to spend money wisely and to use self-restraint.

 Loving yourself thinks about the future, not just your comfort this second.
 Loving yourself means voting for maturity.

 Loving yourself demands work and without that work you really can’t make self-loving choices.
 Without committed self-discipline, self-love is meaningless.

 For more from Ruth Cherry visit our Conscious Book Corner

 To Purchase the book Open Your Heart Click Book

 The following two tabs change content below.

-Ruth Cherry, PhD is the author of Living in the Flow: Practicing Vibrational Alignment and Accepting Unconditional Love.
-To learn more about Ruth visit www.meditationintro.com
+Ruth Cherry, PhD, is a clinical psychologist in private practice in San Luis Obispo, CA. Her specialty is the merging of psychological and spiritual dynamics.
+She is the author of Living in the Flow: Practicing Vibrational Alignment, Accepting Unconditional Love, Transformation Workbook and Open Your Heart.
+To learn more about Ruth visit www.RuthCherryPhD.com.